grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image121.jpeg" alt-text="A hand holding a screwdriver.":::

-3. Use a feeler gauge to ensure the gap between the SSD receptable on the PCBA and the grounding foam on the D bucket is between 0.6mm and 1.1mm.
-If it's not, loosen the 7 screws to shift the PCBA in whichever direction is necessary to ensure the gap is within those limits before moving on to the next step.
+3. Use a feeler gauge to ensure the gap between the SSD receptacle on the PCBA and the grounding foam on the D bucket is between 0.6mm and 1.1mm.
+If it's not, loosen the seven screws to shift the PCBA in whichever direction is necessary to ensure the gap is within those limits before moving on to the next step.